DataDog/documentation/content/en/tracing/guide/tutorial-enable-java-aws-eks.md

    <div class="alert alert-warning"><strong>Note</strong>: Again, the flags, particularly the sample rate, are not necessarily appropriate for environments outside this tutorial.
 For information about what to use in your real environment, read <a href="#tracing-configuration">Tracing configuration</a>.</div>

-4. Build both applications and publish them to ECR:
+3. Build both applications and publish them to ECR.
+From the `docker` directory, run:
    {{< code-block lang="sh" >}}
 aws ecr get-login-password --region us-east-1 | docker login --username <YOUR_AWS_USER> --password-stdin <USER_CREDENTIALS>
-DOCKER_DEFAULT_PLATFORM=linux/amd64 docker-compose -f service-docker-compose-k8s.yaml build
+DOCKER_DEFAULT_PLATFORM=linux/amd64 docker-compose -f service-docker-compose-k8s.yaml build calendar
-docker tag docker_notes:latest <ECR_REGISTRY_URL>:notes
-docker tag docker_calendar:latest <ECR_REGISTRY_URL>:calendar
+docker tag docker-calendar:latest <ECR_REGISTRY_URL>:calendar
-docker push <ECR_REGISTRY_URL>:notes
 docker push <ECR_REGISTRY_URL>:calendar
 {{< /code-block >}}

-5. Open `kubernetes/calendar-app.yaml` and update the `image` entry with the URL for the ECR image, where you pushed the `calendar` app in the previous step:
+4. Open `kubernetes/calendar-app.yaml` and update the `image` entry with the URL for the ECR image, where you pushed the `calendar` app in the previous step:
    {{< code-block lang="yaml" >}}
     spec:
       containers: